VirgilSecurity/virgil-iotkit/tools/virgil-trust-provisioner/README.md

 # Virgil Trust Provisioner
-The Virgil Trust Provisioner is a command-line interface (CLI) used to manage your distributed trust between all parties, including IoT devices, in your IoT solutions.
+The Virgil Trust Provisioner is a command-line interface (CLI) utility used to manage your distributed trust between all parties, including IoT devices, in your IoT solutions.

 ## Features
 - Generating and managing upper level key pairs for IoT parties
-- Generating and managing Trust Lists
+- Generating and managing TrustLists
-- Provides databases for storing keys and Trust Lists
+- Provides databases for storing keys and TrustLists
-- Creating and registering upper level Virgil Cards of IoT parties at Virgil Security Platform
+- Creating and registering upper level Virgil Cards for IoT parties with the Virgil Security Platform

 ## Content
 - [Virgil Trust Provisioner](#virgil-trust-provisioner)